C2DH/ranketwo/pages/define-dsc.md

 <!-- more -->

 Digital Source Criticism is a compound.
-It combines what historians have always done, the critical appraisal of sources, with what the digital age requires: a critical reflection on why a source was selected to be digitized, on whether the transformation from analogue to digital form has affects its informative and artefactual value,
+It combines what historians have always done, the critical appraisal of sources, with what historical research in the digital age requires.
+Of the many questions to ask, these can be regarded as key:

-what they need to understand in the digital age:  appraisal of the sources  that has always existed refers to the additional critical appraisal of a source when it is turned from its analogue form to a digital representation and published the web.
+1. Why has the source been selected to be digitized?
+2. Has the transformation from analogue to digital form affected the informative and artefactual value of the source?
+3. Who, why, when and how has the source been published on the web?
+4. How has the search engine retrieved this specific source and are their alternatives?

 [block](dsc-skill-training)